 The agreement will deal with confidentiality, property, finances and children.
 How property shall be dealt with including mortgage payments and outgoings, personal chattels and debts.
 Where the children will live, how parents will spend time together, the extent and types of contact and financial maintenance.
-Prices start from £375 plus VAT.
+Fixed fee prices, enquire within.

 We are happy in undefended cases, to make the applications on your behalf.
-Prices start from £375 plus VAT not including court costs.
+Fixed fee prices, enquire within (not including court costs).

 We will need to discuss your case in detail.
 This is likely to require face to face meetings via video or in one our offices with a family solicitor.
 Once completed we should be able to provide you an idea of overall costs.

 Applications for any Financial Orders, Orders for Child Arrangements or Specific Issues will carry separate additional charges.

 For solicitor representation at hearings we will charge an hourly rate, a half day or a full day rate, plus disbursements dependent on specific requirements.

 We are happy to draft a consent order to determine child arrangements and to submit a c100 form for approval by the courts to make it legally binding.
 Fixed fee prices, enquire here:

 DISCLAIMER FOR LAWYERS ONLINE